Vegan Brownies (Chewy and Fudgy)

 - 1 teaspoon pure vanilla extract

-- 1 cup chocolate chips (unmelted)
+- 1 cup chocolate chips, unmelted

-- Preheat oven to 325 degrees.
+- Preheat oven to 325°F/160°C.

 - Melt chocolate chips in microwave for a minute, stirring after to see if chips have melted.
 If not, microwave in increments of 30 seconds until completely melted.
-Alternatively, you can melt in over a small pot of boiling water (Not a lot of water in the pot) and put the chocolate chips it in a heat proof and melt proof bowl over the pot and stir until melted.
+Alternatively, you can melt it over a small pot of boiling water (Not a lot of water in the pot) and put the chocolate chips it in a heat proof and melt proof bowl over the pot and stir until melted.

 - In a separate bowl, add the flax eggs, sugar and oil and mix until combined for about 2 minutes.
 If you have a hand mixer, really whip it all together on high speed, or by hand very vigorously.
-Add the water and the vanilla extract.
-Add to the dry mixture to the wet mixture and melted chocolate chips and stir for about 3 minutes until combined.
+Add the water and the vanilla extract and mix.

 - Stir in 1 cup chocolate chips.
-Pour into a greased, parchment lined, or a greased foil-lined 8x8 square pan.
+Pour into a greased, parchment lined, or a greased foil-lined 8×8 square pan.
 Bake for 35 minutes.

-- When finished, remove from oven and allow to cool completely in pan on a wire rack.
+- When finished, remove from oven and allow to cool completely in the pan on a wire rack.

 - It’s up to you what type of chocolate chips you would want to use, but do not use baking chocolate (which is without sugar).
 You can use semi-sweet or dark chocolate based on the brownie you would like to achieve.
 I recommend semi-sweet since it’s the best of both worlds.
 If you’d like a mix use semi-sweet for the base, and either milk or dark for the chips in the brownies.
 I love Lily’s vegan chocolate, or Enjoy Life chocolate chips.

 - The pan size makes a huge difference!
-If you do not use an 8x8 pan for eg if you use smaller, your brownies will not be ready in the right amount of time.
+If you do not use an 8×8 pan for eg if you use smaller, your brownies will not be ready in the right amount of time.